Making the Most of Your Research – A Toolkit

 Talk with the Stakeholder Engagement Team for help to manage your relationships with stakeholders.

-There is no “one size fits all” approach to evidencing impact, the methods you use will be dependent on both the research and impact that has been (or is hoped to be) achieved.
-There are quantitative and qualitative indicators that can help you evidence impact.
+Your approach to evidencing impact will be dependent on the impact that has been (or is hoped to be) achieved.
+Remember those indicators..?

-Quantitative evidence has numerical values to represent information, e.g. attendance data, patient numbers, sales, statistics or organisation uptake.
-Quantitative evidence should be collected to describe the reach of the research, i.e. the spread or breadth of influence or effect on society.
+Quantitative evidence can include attendance data, patient numbers, sales, statistics or organisation uptake.
+Quantitative evidence should be collected to describe the reach of the impact, i.e. the spread or breadth of influence or effect on society.
 Reach is not assessed in purely geographic terms, nor in terms of absolute numbers of beneficiaries, but rather based on the spread or breadth to which society has been affected.

 Qualitative evidence consists of information that is better expressed without numbers, such as the contents of interviews, images, recordings, and videos.
 Qualitative evidence helps others to understand the context of the issue and the significance of the impact of your research and can include written reports, testimonials and case studies.